-Los Angeles, California - Simon Rodia - Watts Junk Towers
+Los Angeles, California: Simon Rodia's Watts Towers

 - Address:

-- 1765 East 107th St, Los Angeles, CA
+- 1765 East 107th St., Los Angeles, CA

 - Directions:

 - South of downtown Los Angeles, in Watts, between Graham Ave. and S. Wilmington Ave. along Santa Ana Blvd.
+Visible from the street.

 - Hours: